anonik9900/sharuby/README.md

 ## Development

- The gem is hosted on[gemfury.com](https://gemfury.com), the source code is hosted on github.
+ The gem is hosted on [gemfury.com](https://gemfury.com), the source code is hosted on github.

 ## Contributing